 This 817-acre area, formerly known as University of Missouri Forest Resources Area, is split into two tracts.
 The larger westerly tract contains pre-dominantly mature oak/hickory forest that serves as a wooded buffer between the Baker Lodge Lease Area and Lake Wappapello State Park.
-Two 39.25-acre USFS inholdings are located within this area along with an additional 80-acre tract bordering the east side.
+USFS inholdings of 39.25 acres and 40 acres are located within this area along with an additional 80-acre tract bordering the east side.
 See Chapter 6 for further description of proposed transfer of management of these inholdings from the Forest Service to the Corps of Engineers.